AsavariD/Notion-Recipe-Generator/README.md

   "messages": [
     {
       "role": "user",
-      "content": "In Chili Scramble recipe, please add salt to the ingredients list" }
+      "content": "The Mushroom Rice recipe is missing salt in the ingredients.
+Please add."
+    }
   ],
   "stream": false,